nominbold/nominbold.github.io/essays/coronavirus.md

   - Coronavirus
   - effects of quarantine
 ---
+ >> How has COVID-19 changed my life as a college student?
 ### *The seriousness of this pandemic*
 I learn a lot about biology and micro-organisms on my own, and I know how serious this COVID-19 is.
 People say "Look on the